-On November 6, 2019, S&P began rating the Trust's Senior Unsecured Debentures and assigned a public rating of "BBB-" with a "Stable" outlook, following which, the Trust discontinued its Moody's credit rating.
-On June 4, 2021, S&P affirmed the Trust's issuer rating and issue level debt rating at "BBB-" but revised the outlook to "Negative" from "Stable".
+On June 9, 2022, S&P affirmed the Trust's issuer rating and issue level debt rating at "BBB-" and revised the outlook to "Stable" from "Negative".

-On June 23, 2021, DBRS confirmed the Trust's issuer rating and Senior Unsecured Debentures rating at "BBB" with a "Stable" trend.
+On June 23, 2022, DBRS confirmed the Trust's issuer rating and Senior Unsecured Debentures rating at "BBB" with a "Stable" trend.